 Depending on the materials used, the body of your mascot costume can add extra weight to the performer and can be hard to move around in.
 Make sure to choose a bodysuit that won’t hinder your mascot’s ability to perform.

 Different mascot companies will offer different head options.
 A few of the most common head options are plastic heads and foam heads.
-Make sure you understand the advantages and disadvantages of each mascot head when in the mascot design process of the mascot purchase.
+Make sure you understand the advantages and disadvantages of each mascot head when in the mascot design process.
 Plastic heads, while heavier than foam heads, are ideal for ventilation, longevity, and durability.
 The heads can be cleaned easily after each use and don't absorb sweat and odor.
 Foam mascot heads, while lighter, easily absorbs moisture and sweat and can get smelly.
 In addition, foam disintegrates over time, so your foam head will not last as long as a plastic head will.
 Multiple types of foam heads exist, so make sure you do your research to understand which option is best for you and your performer.
 If you aren’t sure what option would be best for your needs, check out our mascot heads blog, or make sure to ask your designer about all the possibilities.

 When designing the head, it is also important to think about the facial features of your professional mascot costume.
 Make sure to decide whether you want your mascot to be friendly or fierce and communicate that during the mascot design process.